-Window Type Description Dockable Windows Dockable windows have a small title bar, and are initially attached to the frame of the CodeWatch main window or to each other.
-Dockable windows can be: • Docked to the inside of the frame of the main window.
+Types of Workspace Windows Window Type Description Dockable Windows Dockable windows have a small title bar, and are initially attached to the frame of the CodeWatch main window or to each other.
+Dockable windows can be: Docked to the inside of the frame of the main window.
 Floated outside of the frame of the main window anywhere on the screen.
 Converted to or from a document window.
 To convert a docked window into a document window or back again, choose Docked from the Window menu.
 To undock a docked window, choose Floating from the Window menu.
 You can then move the window around by dragging its title bar.
 To prevent the window from docking as you move it over the window frame, hold down the Ctrl key.
 Right-clicking within the dockable window provides access to a menu that allows you to toggle between Docked and Floating.
 In addition, right-clicking the title bar of a dockable window displays a menu with additional options that allow you to precisely control how and where the window docks.
-For more information, see Dockable Windows (on page 47).
+For more information, see Dockable Windows (on page 46).
 Document Windows Document windows have a large title bar and usually occupy a large part of the CodeWatch main window.
 A document window cannot be moved outside the boundaries of the frame of the main window but can be positioned anywhere within the frame of the main window not occupied by a dockable window.
 When a document window is maximized to occupy the entire document area, the title bar is hidden.
-For more information, see Document Windows (on page 60).
+The tab at the bottom of a document window allows a window to be quickly chosen.
+A traditional MDI window style can be selected by changing the Window Style on the Edit→View Preferences→Miscellaneous tab.
+For more information, see Document Windows (on page 59).
 Floating Windows Floating windows are similar in appearance to dockable windows, but cannot be docked and always float free of the frame of the CodeWatch main window.
 Floating windows are used by the Find command on the Edit menu and the Data Item command on the View menu.
-For more information, see Floating Windows (on page 65).
+For more information, see Floating Windows (on page 62).